-This bill would require the Board of Governors of the State Bar, commencing on January 1, 2000, and annually thereafter, to contract with a nationally recognized independent public accounting firm to conduct an audit of the State Bar's financial statement for the 12 months preceding each fiscal year beginning after December 31, 1998.
+This bill would require the Board of Governors of the Bar to contract with a nationally recognized State independent public accounting firm to conduct an audit of the State Bar's financial statement for each fiscal year beginning after December 31, 1998.
 It would require the financial statement to be certified under oath by the Treasurer of the State Bar, and a copy of the audit and the financial statement to be submitted within 120 days of the close of the fiscal year to the Board of Governors of the State Bar, the Chief Justice of the Supreme Court, and the Assembly and Senate Committees on Judiciary.
-It would also require the Board of Governors of the State Bar to contract with the Bureau of State Audits to conduct a performance audit of the State Bar's operations from July 1, 2000, through December 31,
+It would also require the Board of Governors of the State Bar to contract with the Bureau of State Audits to conduct a performance audit of the State Bar's operations from July 1, 2000, through December 31, 2000, inclusive, and would require a copy of the performance audit to be submitted by May 1, 2001, to the Board of Governors of the State Bar, the Chief Justice of the Supreme Court, and the Assembly and Senate Committees on Judiciary.
+It would require that the Board of Governors contract with the Bureau of State Audits every 2 years thereafter to conduct a performance audit of the State Bar's operations for the respective fiscal year, commencing with January 1, 2002, to December 31, 2002, inclusive, and would require a copy of the performance audit to be submitted within 120 days of the close of the fiscal year for which the audit was performed to the Board of Governors of the State Bar, the Chief Justice of the Supreme Court, and the Assembly and Senate Committees on Judiciary.
+It would authorize the Bureau of State Audits to contract with a 3rd party to conduct these performance audits.

-SB 144 \ 4 \
+5 SB 144